ksr/YACC1-2020/README.md

-# YACC1-2020 - One Page Computer Project
+# YACC1-2020 (Yet Another Custom CPU)

 Finally time to try building a custom CPU from basic TTL and other "simple" ICs (no 74ls181 ALU, that would be cheating :-) ). <br/> -- Thanks for taking a look --

-The One Page Computer Project, provides the tools and resources to learn computer science starting from the basics of digital logic through to a fully working custom CPU with a user defined instruction set, assembler, BASIC interpreter, and one day an operating system with filesystem, command line interpreter, and utilities.
+The YACC1-2020, provides the tools and resources to learn computer science starting from the basics of digital logic through to a fully working custom CPU with a user defined instruction set, assembler, BASIC interpreter, and one day an operating system with filesystem, command line interpreter, and utilities.

 The project is currently under development as a personal project.
 The basic idea has been kicking around inside my head for years (47 years to be exact), but until recently never made it to the top of my list (I did make an attempt a few years back but life got in the way).
 Now I am exploring if this project might be interesting to others, perhaps as an educational tool or maybe just a fun project.